BrandtOgden/CSC436-Project/README.md

 To install React dependencies navigate to the `react-app` directory and run `npm install`.

 ## Running The App
 To get started you need to start the Flask API and then the React frontend navigate to `flask` directory and run `python3 run.py`.
-On a separate terminal navigate to `react-app` directory and rum `npm start`, and you should see a very basic HTML frontend that has the output from the database.
+On a separate terminal navigate to `react-app` directory and rum `npm start`, and you should automatically be brought to the Climbify homepage.